Hannah Tyrrell: Inter-county

 In 2008 she was a member of the Dublin team that won the All-Ireland Under-18 Ladies' Football Championship, defeating Tyrone by 2–18 to 1–4 in the final.
 Tyrrell put in another Player of the Match performance as she helped Dublin win the 2010 All-Ireland Senior B Ladies' Football Championship, defeating Cork by 1–12 to 0–4 in the final.
 By early 2014 Tyrrell was playing for Dublin in the Ladies' National Football League.
 However she withdrew from the team mid-season when she was awarded a professional contract to play for the Ireland women's national rugby sevens team.

 In 2021, after announcing her retirement from international rugby, Tyrrell rejoined the Dublin Ladies Football senior team and quickly established herself for them in the Ladies Gaelic Football National League.

+In 2023, Tyrell was awarded Player of the Match in Dublin's All-Ireland victory over Kerry.

 Association football

 While attending Trinity College, Dublin, Tyrrell played both association football and futsal for Dublin University A.F.C.
 She also played for Ireland Universities.

 Tyrrell played for St Catherine's in two FAI Women's Cup finals.
 In 2009 she was in the team that lost 1–0 to St Francis.